austin207/Virtue-Multimodal/README.md

 ## License

-MIT License — See LICENSE file for details.
+MIT License: See LICENSE file for details.

 ***